Per the American with Disabilities Act (ADA), disability is defined as:

 - Accommodations and services are individualized and determined on a case-by-case basis through an interactive process between the student, the CSD faculty and the instructor, if appropriate.

 - Students are responsible for requesting services and accommodations every term in a timely manner.
-Most auxiliary aids and services should ideally be requested well before the term begins, preferably at time of enrollment to afford ample time for scheduling note-takers, scribes, readers, sign language interpreters/real time captioners, and/or alternate media.
+Timely manner is defined as allowing the college officials ( eg, DSPS, instructors etc., ) sufficient time to determine and provide the most effective accommodations on a case by case basis.
+More complex accommodation requests may require longer time ( at least two or more weeks ) to determine and provide, thus It is critical to plan ahead of time.
+Most auxiliary aids and services should ideally be requested before the term begins or soon as the schedule is finalized, to afford ample time for scheduling note-takers, scribes, readers, sign language interpreters/real time captioners, and/or alternate media.
 This will best ensure timely service delivery.

 - Late requests for accommodations may delay delivery of services.